RosettaCommons/documentation/rosetta_basics/scoring/MHCEpitopeEnergy.md

 - The external databases are significantly slower than matrix-based predictors, as the database must be accessed from disk continuously during packing.
 - If you have multiple processes accessing the same database, this will create an additional slowdown, as the database will be accessed by multiple processes continuously during packing.
 If storage constraints do not pose an issue, consider temporarily making a copy of the database for each process.
+- One solution to this is to use the preloaded predictor to load the entirety of the database into RAM.
+The drawback here is that large databases must reside in memory, potentially greatly increasing Rosetta's memory footprint.
 - The database predictor is currently disabled in multithreading situations.
 If you would like to use an external database in a multi-threaded Rosetta run, please contact Brahm (brahm.yachnin@rutgers.edu) and/or Chris (cbk@cs.dartmouth.edu), as we would be interested in figuring out how to make this possible.
 (You can attempt this on your own by removing the `utility_exit_with_message()` line in `core/scoring/mhc_epitope_energy/MHCEpitopeEnergySetup.cc` (~line 229), but we have not tested this.)

-Note that we are considering implementing an option to load the entire database into RAM to avoid some of these issues.
-This would only be reasonable with sufficiently small databases.
+Note that preloaded databases are usable in a multi-threading environment.

 ## Strategies/guidelines for deimmunization in Rosetta